-Existential Therapy uses philosophical concepts to illuminate clients' concerns, conflicts and life choices and illustrates different ways of helping clients to take stock, reconsider their options and find a new path.
-Typical questions could be: What sort of life do I want to lead?
+My approach draws from philosophy as well as psychology.
+The use of philosophical concepts helps to illuminate conflicts and life choices and illustrates different ways of helping to take stock, reconsider options and find new paths.
+Common questions could be: What sort of life do I want to lead?
 What type of person do I strive to be?
-Where do I find meaning?
 Why does it make sense that I sometimes self-sabotage?

 Regardless of the presenting issues, it is a journey we embark on together.